ryantd42/NY-Legislative-Git/2023/A7339C-2023/bill.md

   Section  1.
 The  article  heading  of article 27 of the environmental conservation law is amended to read as follows:
   REDUCTION, COLLECTION, REUSE, RECYCLING,
-  TREATMENT AND DISPOSAL OF [REFUSE AND OTHER] SOLID WASTE AND EXTENDED PRODUCER RESPONSIBILITY
+  TREATMENT AND DISPOSAL OF [REFUSE AND OTHER] SOLID WASTE

+  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
+  LBD02434-20-4
+ A. 7339--C  2

   § 2.
 The title heading of title 18 of article 27 of the  environmental conservation  law,  as  added  by  chapter  562  of the laws of 2010, is